paradaernesto/mbody-docker/README.md

 ### Usage

 ```
-# Place your war file(s) in local directory called deployment and add it as a volume
 #
 # Optionally specify JAVA_OPTS to be added to default JAVA_OPTS for tomcat
 #
 # Optionally specify a custom Xmx parameter to replace default setting for tomcat
 #
-# Optionally add a startup script at deployment/init.sh and it will be run inside the
-#     container before tomcat comes up
-#
-$docker run --cap-add SYS_PTRACE -it -p 8080:8080 -e JAVA_OPTS='-Dsome.property=value'
-    -e Xmx=2048m -v deployment:/deployment maluuba/tomcat7
 ```
-Note: Add sys trace capacity to get arround the tomcat init.d script bug.
-See [Docker issue 6800](https://github.com/docker/docker/issues/6800) for details.

 Then point your browser at [http://localhost:8080/](http://localhost:8080/)